mmsaid77/mmsaid77/README.md

 - 👋 Hi, I’m Mo...
-- 👀 I’m I'm looking for a Software Developer role to start my development career.
+- 👀 I’m looking for a Software Developer role to start my development career.
 I'm really interested in Java, C#, Python, JavaScript, HTML5, CSS3, eager to learn, and ready to work hard.
 I want to be part of a team, gain experience, and keep improving.
 - 🌱 I’m currently learning HTML5, CSS3 and JavaScript.